ibm-cloud-docs/codeengine/troubleshoot-build.md

 # Troubleshooting tips for builds
 {: #troubleshoot-build}

-Use the troubleshooting tips to learn how to troubleshoot {{site.data.keyword.codeengineshort}} builds.
+Use the troubleshooting tips to learn how to troubleshoot {{site.data.keyword.codeenginefull}} builds.
 {: shortdesc}

 ## Why is my build failing?